 The Plain Church Group Ministry (PCGM) offers financial assistance for medical bills and provides a significant reduction in the cost of medical care for the Plain communities.
 This is done through bill negotiation and payment.
 The PCGM does research on laboratory and diagnostic procedures, analyzes the quality of the service and offers counseling assistance for our patients.

 Nutrition services topics include menu planning, label reading, and identifying and understanding the content of food and/or nutritional supplements.
 The Community Health Clinic (CHC) has access to The Natural Medicines Comprehensive Database and other resources that independently evaluate complementary, alternative, and integrative therapies.
-Sharlene Herington, RDN, CD, Metabolic Dietitian will review the pros and cons about these therapies with you.
+Elaine Wakefield, RD, CD, CDE, Registered Dietitian will review the pros and cons about these therapies with you.

 Occupational Therapy Services

 This service helps children and adults with various needs improve their cognitive, physical, sensory, and motor skills and enhance their self-esteem and sense of accomplishment.
-For more information or to schedule an appointment, please contact Missy Newcomer at 574-903-5457.
+For more information, please contact the CHC at 260-593-0108 for help finding an occupational therapist.

 Speech Therapy Services